FirelyTeam/firely-docs/vonk/facade/databasemodel.rst

 * Run ``Install-Package Microsoft.EntityFrameworkCore.Tools``

 .. note::
   The current version of Firely Server uses the latest EF Core libraries.
-If you are developing for an older Vonk version, please check the version of
+If you are developing for an older Firely Server version, please check the version of
   ``Microsoft.EntityFrameworkCore.SqlServer.dll`` in your Firely Server distribution folder.
 Add ``-Version <version>`` to the commands above to use the same version in your Facade implementation.